 Students who register during Early Registration must pay tuition and fees by the final payment day for Early Registration as listed in the Academic Calendar unless they have approved Pell grants or scholarships awarded.
-Students may pay in full by cash, check, or credit card or utilize the FACTS -Nelnet Management payment plan.
+Students may pay in full by cash, check, or credit card or utilize the FACTS-Nelnet Management payment plan.
+MSCC accepts MasterCard, Discover and American Express credit cards.
+A 2.5% convenience fee will be assessed for each transaction paid for with a credit card.
+Online payment is available by logging on to MyCruiser under My Account.
 Students with Pell grants or scholarships must check with the Finance Office at the time they register to ensure that all tuition and fees are covered.